psf/pyperf/doc/api.rst

 Run
 ---

-.. class:: perf.Run(warmups: int, raw_samples: List[float])
+.. class:: perf.Run(warmups: int, raw_samples: List[float], loops: int=1, inner_loops: int=1, metadata: dict=None)

-   A benchmark run result is made of multiple samples
+   A benchmark run result is made of multiple samples.

    *raw_samples* must be a non-empty sequence of numbers (``float``) greater than zero.
 Usually, *raw_samples* is a list of number of seconds.